-APPENDIX C ROAD USE/KEY PERMIT FORM FOR THE GREEN RIVER WATERSHED
+APPENDIX B ROAD USE PERMIT FORM FOR THE GREEN RIVER WATERSHED

-Permit No.
+Permit No.\\\\\

-ROAD USE/KEY PERMIT FOR GREEN RIVER WATERSHED
+ROAD USE PERMIT FORM FOR THE GREEN RIVER WATERSHED

-Permit Date: Exp iration Date:
+Permit Issue Date: Permit Expiration n Date:

-Printed Name: Phone No:
+Printed Name: Office Phone No. :

 Address:

 Employer:

-Vehicle Licens e No./D escriptior 1:

-Key Issued: Yes No Issued by:
+Vehicle Plate No.: Color: Year:

-Purpose of Ac cess:
+Purpose of Access: Job Location:

-The Green River watershed serves as the municipal fresh water supply for the City of Tacoma.
+The Green River Watershed serves as the municipal fresh water supply for the City of Tacoma and many communities in Pierce and King Counties.
 Road use and area access are limited and controlled to protect public health.
 Access is only for the purpose stated above and limited to the segments of roadway owned or controlled by the City of Tacoma.
 Additional road use permits may be required.
-(Special requirements are detailed on the reverse side of this permit.)
+Special requirements are detailed on the reverse side of this permit.